-That's all easy to say but describing the experience is harder.
-If it's your first time, don't be surprised if you feel a bit like Alice the moment after she stepped through the looking glass as you enter.
+All of that is easy to say but describing the experience is harder.
+First-timers may feel a bit like Alice the moment after she stepped through the looking glass as you enter.
 The San Francisco Chronicle described it as "a surreal atmosphere filled with anachronistic wonders."

-Don't expect over-the-top production numbers at... this event - they wouldn't have had those in Edwardian times, either.
+Don't expect over-the-top production numbers at this event - they wouldn't have had those in Edwardian times, either.
 But that doesn't mean there's nothing to see or do.
 Live musicians perform.
 Every year, the organizers stage a musical version of an Edward Gorey tale.
-Besides that, you can enjoy ballroom dancing, short stage shows, a marketplace, absinthe cocktails and some fun sideshows.
+Besides that, you can enjoy ballroom dancing, short stage shows, a marketplace, absinthe cocktails, and some fun sideshows.
 And isn't it fun to just get dressed up and go to a party?

-Rating the Edwardian Ball
+Why Go to the Edwardian Ball

 The ball is popular with a wide range of ages, from 20-something to 60-plus, making for an enjoyable mix.